-But which magnet is stronger than the neodymium magnet?
+Which magnet is stronger than the neodymium magnet?

-Benefits and features of the iron nitride
+Benefits and features of Iron Nitride Permanent Magnet

 3. compatible with mass production techniques.

-- This strongest iron nitride permanent magnet is used in many high tech applications that include electronics, wind turbines and electric motors.
+4. Will be used in many high-tech applications that include electronics, wind turbines, and electric motors.

-- The theoretical limit of the magnetic properties if iron nitride permanent magnet are more than the twice, maximum reported magnetic energy of the rare earth magnet.
+5. The theoretical limit of the magnetic properties of iron nitride permanent magnet is more than the twice, maximum reported magnetic energy of the rare earth magnet.

 Where to buy Iron Nitride Permanent Magnet?

 We guess no one can supply Iron Nitride Permanent Magnet now, even the powder.
 Because the technology is still not mature yet.